JoshSinyor/review-2022-03-14/README.md

 |-------|--------|
 | "These words are spnelt correclty" | "These words are ~spnelt~ ~correclty~" |
 | ["These words are spelt correctly"] | Error `Incorrect input type: must be a String.` |
+| "These Words: spelt correclty?" | "These Words: spelt ~correclty?~"

 ---